leerob/next-saas-starter/README.md

 - Marketing landing page (`/`) with animated Terminal element
 - Pricing page (`/`) which connects to Stripe Checkout
 - Dashboard pages with CRUD operations on users/teams
+- Basic RBAC with Owner and Member roles
 - Subscription management with Stripe Customer Portal
 - Email/password authentication with JWTs stored to cookies
 - Global middleware to protect logged-in routes